5ud0ch0p/linux-privesc/README.md

 # Linux Privilege Escalation

-This repository contains content delivered as part of a workshop at AusCERT 2020.
+This repository contains content delivered as part of a workshop at AusCERT 2020 and ComfyCon AU Summer 2020.
 It includes:

 * A Dockerfile used to build a Docker containers to facilitate practical exercises
 * A Python script used to configure the practical exercises within these containers